LakshyaaVK/N5-Kanji-Master/README.md

 #KanjiMaster
 I couldn’t find a proper tool to help study all the JLPT N5-level Kanji, so I decided to build one myself.
+Use the local setup for tracking ur progress as there is no Backend with DataBase , Will work on it soon

 This app is designed for learners who want a visual, intuitive, and progressive way to explore all 120+ N5 kanji, along with:
 	•	✅ Stroke count, readings (Onyomi/Kunyomi), meanings
 	•	🧠 Vocabulary examples with pronunciation